 3.6 Abundance Estimation

 Although data was collected for the 2018 run year, the data quality was insufficient to estimate a steelhead abundance for that year.
-Because we observed frequent milling behavior at the SONAR site, counts were much higher than subsequent years, and only 29% of the season was reviewed (Table 3.2), we treated 2018 as a pilot year and did not make an escapement estimate.
+Because we observed frequent milling behavior at the SONAR site, upstream and downstream counts were much higher than subsequent years, and only 29% of the season was reviewed (Table 3.2), so we treated 2018 as a pilot year and did not make an escapement estimate.